jorgecarleitao/parquet-format-safe/README.md

 * the read API is panic free
 * the read API has a bound on the maximum number of possible bytes read, to avoid OOM.

-It must be used with the fork of thrift's compiler available at https://github.com/jorgecarleitao/thrift/tree/safe .
+The Rust generated code is done by a fork of thrift's compiler, available at https://github.com/jorgecarleitao/thrift/tree/safe .